Maths query side menu

 1. Hindu Arabic Numeral System

-In Hindu Arabic numerals are represented by symbols 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 as shown below in figure.
-We are already familiar with these numbers too from our daily life.
-This system to write numbers is based on place value system.
+In this system, the numerals are represented by symbols 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 as shown below in figure.

-Hindu Arabic Numeral
+Hindu Arabic Numerals

-Hindu Arabic Numeral
+Hindu Arabic Numerals

 2. Roman Numeral System

-Roman numerals are invented by Romans.
-Romans used 7 letters of Latin alphabets to represent numbers.
-Each letter in the Roman numeral system has a number value also.
-So, we can convert Roman numeral into numbers, even different combinations of Roman letters can be used to represent any mathematical number.
-Following is the list of Roman symbols, each of which has a value in numbers also.
-We can see Roman numerals have no symbol for zero.
+Roman numerals were invented by Romans.
+They used 7 letters of Latin alphabets to represent numbers.
+Each of the letters has a number value.
+So, different combinations of Roman letters can be used to represent any mathematical number.

-Additive Notation
+1. Additive Notation

-With Additive notation, Roman numerals are added up.
-There are two cases where these numerals are added up.
+In this notation, the Roman numerals next to each other are added up.
+But there arises two cases where these numerals are added up.

-First case, when Roman numerals are repeated.
 For example, II, here I is repeated two times.
 So, the number it makes is 1 + 1 = 2.

 Examples of repetitive numerals